andykuszyk/markasten/README.md

   -h, --help            help for tags
-  -i, --input string    The location of the input files -o, --output string   The location of the output files -t, --title string    The title of the generated index file (default "Index")
+  -i, --input string    The location of the input files -o, --output string   The location of the output files
+      --tag-links       If set, links to files in the generated index will be annotated with the list of other tags they have.
+  -t, --title string    The title of the generated index file (default "Index")
       --wiki-links      If set, links will be generated for a wiki with file extensions excluded
 ```